How to Store Coffee Beans at Home?

 - Always choose an airtight container that isn’t transparent.
 The problem with transparency is it lets light in and this affects the flavor of the beans.

 - Don’t be tempted to leave your coffee in a dark, airtight canister on display in your kitchen either.
-You might have a great looking coffee canister but if your kitchen gets warm from sunlight outside, central heating or during cooking it will affect those coffee beans.
+You might have a great looking coffee canister but if your kitchen gets warm from the sunlight outside, central heating or during cooking it will affect those coffee beans.

 - Do put them away in a cabinet or kitchen cupboard, away from other items that are strong-smelling (such as herbs and spices); you wouldn’t want anything else to affect the flavor of your coffee!